 Each student who has an academic record on file at Cuyamaca College and who is not in arrears to the district with regard to fees, tuition, loans or other charges may request official transcripts from the Admissions and Records Office.
 The official transcript includes course work from both Cuyamaca and Grossmont College.
-Two official transcripts of records are provided without charge; additional copies may be obtained at \$3 per copy (processed within 3 to 5 working days).
+Two official transcripts of records are provided without charge; additional copies may be obtained at \$3 per copy (processed within 5 working days).
 An emergency or rush transcript will be provided for \$5 per copy (processed within 24 hours).
+Please note processing time does not include shipping.